 A coach stepped right in front of me when Will got his base hit.
 So this is the foul ball swing right before.

 Will at third base.
 Notice the lack of other baseball games and people in the background.

 Crossing home plate in the rain.
-The game was finally called at the end of one inning arguably following up the poor decision to start playing with the poor decision to not let the them finish.
+The game was finally called at the end of one inning arguably following up the poor decision to start playing with the poor decision to not let them finish.